builtforme/swatchjs/README.md

 arguments: `username` `password`, and `name`.
 The framework automatically matches the arguments passed in by the user to the function arguments.

-### Handling each API method (the more descriptive way)
+### Declaring API methods (the more descriptive way)

-You can also optionally pass in an array, describing each argument separately:
+Alternatively, you can have more control over the behavior of each API method, as illustrated below:

 ```javascript
 function createUser(username, password, name) {